 Animals don’t set their routines by the clock that we use as humans to keep on schedule.
 They have their own circadian rhythm–a biological clock that helps them know when to eat, sleep, go potty, and do everything else in their day.

 When you sleep in for an extra hour, your pup might be confused and sit next to your bed waiting for you to put on your slippers and grab the leash.
-If you ignore his pleas, he might not be able to hold it in and will have to find a houseplant or rug to do their morning business.
+If you ignore their pleas, they might not be able to hold it in and will have to find a houseplant or rug to do their morning business.

 If your dog is used to eating at a certain time, they might be a bit upset when breakfast or dinner is coming an hour late.

 When you go to work, your dog misses you.
-You’re his family, his pack.
-He’ll probably be happy to get an extra hour with you in the morning, but he expects you to come home when the sun is at a certain point in the sky.
+You’re their family, their pack.
+They’ll probably be happy to get an extra hour with you in the morning, but they expect you to come home when the sun is at a certain point in the sky.

 What You Can Do About It

 As Daylight Saving Time ends, make sure you ease the effects of your new schedule on your dog.
 Enjoy the extra hour of sleep, but take steps to reduce your pup’s anxiety.
 This way you can make the Daylight Saving Time switch a positive experience, rather than a stressful one.